Inferencium/cfg/README.md

 <p>All files are checked for security issues; however, it is always the user's responsibility to
 audit the code before installing and/or executing it.<br>
 <br>
-The maintainers take no responsibility for any security issues which may arise due to usage of this repository.</p>
+Inferencium takes no responsibility for any security issues which may arise due to usage of this repository.</p>
 <br>
 <br>